 Jump to:

-If you're looking for a healthy carrot cake bread to feed your brunch guests this Easter, this recipe is the perfect choice!
-Similar to banana bread or zucchini bread and made with no refined sugar, this gluten free quick bread is a delicious and healthy version of a seasonal family favorite!
+If you're looking for healthy carrot cake bread to feed your brunch guests this Easter, this recipe is a perfect choice!
+Similar to banana bread or zucchini bread and made with no refined sugar, this gluten-free quick bread is a delicious and healthy version of a seasonal classic family favorite!

-Add this to your Easter brunch table along with a puff pastry quiche and some healthy deviled eggs for an easy and healthy springtime brunch.
+Add this to your Easter brunch table along with a puff pastry quiche, gluten-free coffee cake, and some healthy deviled eggs for an easy and healthy springtime brunch.

 Why You'll Love This Recipe